matteing/react-twitter-widgets/.github/ISSUE_TEMPLATE/custom.md

 react-twitter-widgets is a thin wrapper around the official Twitter for Websites factory functions.

-This is remote code that can change and has changed on a whim.
+This is remote code that can and has changed on a whim.
 Bugs are often introduced.

 Do not open issues here for bugs or questions related to the actual widget.
 For that, you can use https://twittercommunity.com/.

 Open an issue *if it occurs only with react-twitter-widgets and not the vanilla factory functions* (use Codepen or similar to test).

+Delete this entire message before writing your issue.

 Thank you.